All Episodes

 It just offends me.

-This is this is incompetence on parade.
+This is incompetence on parade.

 It really is.

-This is so narcissistic to think that everybody and I can't enforce enough how talk like this has to make families feel of the people who died serving their country or were severely wounded serving their country in Iraq.
+This is so narcissistic to think that everybody, and I can't enforce enough how talk like this has to make families feel of the people who died serving their country or were severely wounded serving their country in Iraq.

-It was such a waste of time.
+And don't worry, it was such a waste of time.

 I'm not going to send any of you guys back there.